aseem80/analytics-app/README.md

 ### Assumption ###

-Only trim method is use from standard String class of Java and HashMap Data Structure is used.
+HashMap Data Structure is used to solve the business problem.
 Not sure if assignment required to have my own implementation of HashMap.
 In case it is required I can attempt to have my own implementation of Map interface methods that have been used here.